crguezl/learning-vue-geting-started-guide/README.md

+# Introduction to Vue.js

-This notes are from my reading of the [Getting Started](https://vuejs.org/v2/guide/#Getting-Started) guide of Vue.js (v2)
+This are my notes from reading of the [Getting Started](https://vuejs.org/v2/guide/#Getting-Started) guide of Vue.js (v2)

+Open the deployment in GitHub pages <https://crguezl.github.io/learning-vue-geting-started-guide/> of this `README.md`

 ```html
 <!-- development version, includes helpful console warnings -->